Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ML.UserManagedIdentity.md

 ## RECOMMENDATION

-ML - Compute should be configured to use a user-assigned managed identity, as part of a broader security and lifecycle management strategy.
+Consider using a User-Assigned Managed Identity, as part of a broader security and lifecycle management strategy.

 ## EXAMPLES